-Sole Source
+Sole Source\

 In some cases, a proposed small purchase is only available from a single vendor, and as such, only one bid/estimate can be uploaded.
-If this is the case for your organization, please explain in the field below.
+If this is the case for your organization, please explain in the field below, and contact Rose Cervantes at rcervantes@pinellascf.org.

 Otherwise, write "N/A" below.